Monday, July 27, 2020

 To hit an opponent, or to succeed in an ability check, you had to roll d20 under or equal to your value - either your attack value, or your ability score.
 Modifiers would add to your roll (to make the test harder), or subtract from it (to make it easier).
 A hard dexterity check could say "dexterity check +4".
 To roll a saving throw, you likewise would make the appropriate ability check, dexterity to evade a trap or dodge a spell, courage to resist a fear effect, etc.

-There were no named skills in the basic game.
+There were no skills in the basic game.
 For skill checks, you figured what ability was appropriate, like intelligence for all the knowledge skills, dexterity or strength for athletics related things, and rolled an ability check.
 We tended to overload courage for things that you would use constitution for in D&D, as it had relatively little other benefits.

 This mechanic is essentially the core mechanic of Chaosium's basic role playing system using d20, so there is no need to multiply the ability scores by five.
 However, the lack of skills in the basic rules is a large difference.
 The advanced rules then introduced skills, but attack and parry still remained special skills not integrated into the overall framework.